What is Apraxia of Speech?

 Yes, even if your child is not talking, continue to model single words, sing nursery rhymes, read repetitive books (augmenting verbal language), and provide opportunities daily for your child to make choices from two or more items, follow directions, and imitate your actions (augmenting receptive language).
 A speech therapist can also help you develop other non verbal avenues for your child to initiate and communicate their needs, such as using baby sign language, pictures or flat communication boards to high tech communication apps.

-Meghan Baulch MS CCC-SLP has 15 years experience working with children, 7 of which she provided early intervention services (birth to age 3).
-Call our office and ask about a free screening.
-Come meet our therapist to decide if we are a good fit for your child and family.
+Each of our therapists have experience working with children.
+Come meet our therapists to decide if we are a good fit for your child and family.